agaiduk/AirAware/README.md

 Interpolation geospatial data is an expensive procedure, as [previous Insight project](https://github.com/CCInCharge/campsite-hot-or-not) has shown.
 My project will require performing extrapolations for even larger number of locations, and for several types of pollutants at the same time.
 Combining pollution data with weather conditions data will add another interesting dimension to the problem and increase its complexity.

+### Storage of air pollution levels

+Once the computation for a given moment of time is complete, the resulting map overlay needs to be stored in the database for all the points on the map, as a time series.
+This means storing ~10,000 points for each moment of time, potentially for every day in a year.
+The Web application will also need to have a way to access these data from the database quickly and efficiently, to display them on the map (or plot in response to a query).

-## Possible technologies and pipeline
+## Data ingestion/processing pipeline

-Given the instantaneous nature of the data, this project is most naturally implemented using a streaming pipeline.
-I could envision the following elements of the pipeline:
+This project is currently implemented using the streaming pipeline:

-1. Store raw sensory data obtained from EPA (Amazon S3, HDFS)
+1. Store raw sensory data obtained from EPA (Amazon S3)
-2. Pass sensory data from multiple sources to the data processing engine (Kafka, Kinesis)
+2. Pass sensory data from multiple sources to the data processing engine (Kafka)
-3. Clean up the data; compute the pollution map and averages over long periods of time (Storm, Spark, Spark Streaming, Flink)
+3. Clean up the data; compute the pollution map and averages over long periods of time (Spark Streaming)
 4. Store the computed map into a database as a time series (Cassandra, PostgreSQL)
-5. Load data from the database and display heat map in a Web application (Flask, Django) as a series of updated map snapshots
+5. Load data from the database and display heat map in a Web application (Flask) as a series of updated map snapshots

- Of all the technologies suitable for processing streaming data, I believe Spark would be most suitable for my project since the heavy part of the processing (computing the heat map) would be done only once the data from all sensors across the country has been loaded (once every 1 second or so).

 ![Project's pipeline](./pipeline.png)